 - Racism is absolutely irrational because we all descended from the same man – Adam.

 To hate someone from another ethnic group is essentially hating ourselves.
 We may not look alike, but we come from the same parent.
-Racism is irrational because we all descend from the same the same man – Adam.
+Racism is irrational because we all descend from the same man – Adam.

 - Racism is absolutely irrational because it is impossible to love God and hate your brother/sister.